neuekit/neuekit/README.md

-# <a href="http://creativelittle.uk/uikit" target="_blank">UI Kit</a> - M1
+# <a href="http://creativelittle.uk/springboard" target="_blank">SpringBoard</a> - M1

-The Creative Little UI Kit is a utilitarian, ITCSS based, super scaleable front-end framework.
+The Creative Little SpringBoard is a utilitarian, ITCSS based, super scaleable front-end framework.
 It's built for the modern web and only supports modern browsers, oh and IE11, all for the benefit of web users everywhere.

 The kit includes a flex based fluid grid, common comprehendible Javascript plugins and a tasty minimalist style for all your friendly neighbourhood web elements.